 You may already have a loyalty program but email marketing is a good way of putting that into overdrive.
 If you don’t have one, this is an easy way to get started.
 Email open rates on mobile devices are nearly double that on desktop.
 Have customers show you the latest email for them to get a discount on their meal.

 This gets customers back in the door but also means they’ll leave your email in their inbox and give you more brand awareness and exposure.

 Reviews come in all forms and are a great way of showing off your business without being too self-serving.
-They could be a testimonial on Facebook, a Google review or from the myriad of review sites like Yelp or Zomato.
+They could be a Facebook testimonial, a Google review or from the myriad of review sites like Yelp or Zomato.
 If you get a good review, include it in your email campaign to show off other customers great experiences.

 This only works if you’re actively blogging but if you’ve spent the time creating great content on your website, include it in your emails.
 You’ll also increase your brand exposure and get people spending more time on your website.

-Building an email list and keeping in regular contact with your customers is not just a great way to build brand awareness and keep the top of mind.
+Building an email list and keeping in regular contact with your customers is a great way to build brand awareness.
 Email lists can be used on other channels to get even more value.

 Channels like Facebook and Instagram allow businesses to upload their email lists to and use that to create something called lookalike audiences.
 On the backend, Facebook connects the email address with their Facebook account and can analyse their interests and behaviours and find other people with the same attributes.

 You can then target that new audience with social media advertising to get them to eat at your restaurant or join your email list.